pluralsight/guides/in-review/front-end-javascript/getting-started-with-vue-js-part-1/article.md

 # How to use Vue.js

-There are many ways to include a Vue.js in our web based projects:
+There are many ways to include Vue.js in our web based projects:

-- In first method we have to use a CDN by including a &lt;script&gt; tags in our HTML type file.
+- The first method is to use a CDN by including &lt;script&gt; tags in our HTML type file.
-- Then the second way is to install that by using a Node Package Manager (NPM).
+- The second way is to install that by using a Node Package Manager (NPM).
-- Third method is to Install using the Bower
+- The third method is to install using Bower
-- Fourthly we have to use a Vue-cli to setup our project
+- Fourthly we can to use a Vue-cli to setup our project

-In the above following now we&#39;re trying to setup the Vue-cli to a new project and install the recommended Vue.js 2 library.
+In all of the cases, we are trying to setup the Vue-cli to a new project and install the recommended Vue.js 2 library.

 # Getting Started with Vue

-The coolest way is to try out a Vue.js which is used the JSFiddle in the example of Hello World.
+The coolest way to get started is to try out Vue.js using JSFiddle's Hello World example.
 Then feel free to further open it in the other tabs and then follow along with as we have to go through this basic example.
 As like

 [When we have to create an index.html and then we include the Vue with then: https://unpkg.com/vue